 What is an NFT Marketplace

-An NFT Marketplace is a decentralized platform that allows trading and storing non-fungible tokens.
+An NFT Marketplace is a decentralised platform that allows trading and storing non-fungible tokens.
 This means that the auction and sale of digital crypto art and other non-fungible items takes place directly between traders – no other institutions, intermediaries or middle-men are involved.
 An NFT is a digital asset that exists completely in the digital universe and can be any type of digital file: an artwork, an article, music or even a meme.

 What you’ll need to get started with NFTs

-Whether you simply want to dabble around NFT marketplaces or plan to code, compile, and deploy a customized NFT smart contract of your own, you’ll need two key items – a WALLET and FUNDS in that wallet.
+Whether you simply want to dabble around NFT marketplaces or plan to code, compile, and deploy a customised NFT smart contract of your own, you’ll need two key items – a WALLET and FUNDS in that wallet.
 Here’s what to do:

 1. CREATE YOUR WALLET